ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 Datagrams is only defined over transports that support QUIC DATAGRAM frames, it might not need a stream encoding.
 Additionally, HTTP extensions can use HTTP Datagrams with their own data stream protocol.
-However, new HTTP extensions that wish to use HTTP Datagrams SHOULD use the Capsule Protocol as failing to do so will make it harder for the HTTP extension to support versions of HTTP other than HTTP/3 and will prevent interoperability with intermediaries that only support the Capsule Protocol.
+However, new HTTP extensions that wish to use HTTP Datagrams SHOULD use the Capsule Protocol, as failing to do so will make it harder for the HTTP extension to support versions of HTTP other than HTTP/3 and will prevent interoperability with intermediaries that only support the Capsule Protocol.